Season of the Celestial Scorpion

 From The Legacy Tarot

-Card Meanings: Grief, disappointment, recovery from loss.
-Taking stock,counting our blessings, and what still remains
+Card Meanings: Grief, disappointment, loneliness in a relationship.
+Recovery from loss.
+Taking stock.
+Counting our blessings.
+Dusting ourselves down and paying attention to that which still remains

 Here is the most ‘typical’ Scorpio subject.
 Mars, the ruling planet of Scorpio is doubly powerful in this first decan.
 This is an active, determined, dominant individual.
 When the going gets tough, so do they.